zotehq/void/README.md

-# TeaDB
+# misuDB

-Fast key-value database that stores tea for you.
+In memory key-value fault tolerant cache built to handle millions of requests.